TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 How do you install Nginx in the Ansible playbook?

-You can install Nginx in an Ansible playbook by using the apt or yum module to install the Nginx package and the service module to ensure that the Nginx service is running.
+You can install Nginx in an Ansible playbook by using the apt or yum module to install the Nginx package and a service module to ensure that the Nginx service is running.

 How do you recover the deleted object in S3?